Pension FAQs

 What happens to my pension if I choose to work beyond age 65?

 You can continue working and contributing to the Plan past age 65 without any interruption to your membership.
 You simply continue to work, make contributions to the Plan, and watch your pension grow.
-Pursuant to the Income Tax Act, by November 30 of the year in which you turn 71, you will have to stop contributing to the Plan, and start collecting your pension by December 1 of that year, even if you continue working.
+However, to comply with the Income Tax Act, by November 30 of the year in which you turn 71, you will have to stop contributing to the Plan and start collecting your pension by December 1 of that year, even if you continue working.

-How do I get an estimate of what my pension benefits would be?
+How do I get an estimate of what my pension benefits would be in retirement?

 Your DBplus pension is based on the contributions you make to the plan, the contributions from your employer, and conditional cost-of-living (AIW) enhancements.
 We encourage you to try the DBplus Value Tool to get an estimate of future contributions in DBplus and see how they result in a valuable lifetime retirement income.
 The DBplus Value Tool will also allow you to model different retirement scenarios, including custom retirement dates and rates of wage growth.
 Estimate your pension.